rayyue300/Malicious-Web-Content-Detection-Using-Machine-Learning/README.md

 conda activate py2.7
 ```

-Confirm the environment is activated and Python 3.6 is being used
+Confirm the environment is activated and Python 2.7 is being used
 ```
 python2 -V
 ```

-Then I fork the project and clone to my Macbook
+Then, I fork the project and clone to my Macbook

----

 ## Environment Setup
 ### Python and Packages